 Some notable quotes from last night's Kudlow & Company: Economic Resilience When you think about it, look at what we had to deal with in the first quarter.
 You had the credit market seizeup; you had Bear go out...

 Here's our Fast Money Final Trade.
 Our gang gives you tomorrow's best trades, right now!

 Following are the day’s biggest winners and losers.
-Find out why shares of Toll Brothers and Cisco popped while Costco and Solarfun dropped.
+Find out why shares of Schering-Plough and Constellation Brands popped while MEMC Electronics and Cisco dropped.